open-component-model/ocm-spec/doc/04-extensions/01-artifact-types/file-system.md

 ## Format Variants
  or for content compressed with GNU Zip application/gzip, application/x-gzip, application/x-gtar, and application/x-tgz or application/x-tar+gzip.

-The MIME type SHOULD be
+The media type SHOULD be
   -  `application/x-tar`

 or for content compressed with GNU Zip